pulumi/pulumi-hugo/themes/default/content/docs/concepts/inputs-outputs/_index.md

 {{% /choosable %}}
 {{< /chooser >}}

-In this case, Pulumi is taking the _output_ from one resource and using it as the _input_ to another resources
+In this case, Pulumi is taking the _output_ from one resource and using it as the _input_ to another resource.

 ## Outputs